IN THE SPOTLIGHT

 Meet Bonnie Pinkerton!

-Born almost 98 years ago in Long Beach, California, Bonnie moved to Montana when she was only 10 months old.
+Born 98 years ago in Long Beach, California, Bonnie moved to Montana when she was only 10 months old.
 She grew up on the family cattle ranch while attending school in Clyde Park and Wilsall.
 When she was 16, Bonnie met a 21-year old cowboy who rode up on his horse when she and her parents were checking on cattle.
 The rest is history: six years later Bonnie and Jim were married.

 In 1952 they acquired a cattle ranch of their own just outside of Wilsall where they raised Black Angus.
 Bonnie had to help Jim with calving more than once!
-They raised three children and today their son Lee runs the ranch.
+They had three children and today their son Lee runs the ranch.
 Bonnie lived in Chandler, Arizona, for 38 winters, before moving back to Montana to be close to her children.

 Bonnie Pinkerton: a ranch girl through and through!